lambdaclass/concrete/ROADMAP.md

 30. Define stdlib error-handling conventions: when APIs return `Result`, `Option`, panic/abort, or require a policy gate; how ignored-result diagnostics apply; and how accumulating error sets are reported.
+30a.
+Define the canonical **consume / destroy / handoff** conventions for
+    linear code.
+The guide must distinguish explicit cleanup (`destroy(x)` or the type's consuming `.drop()`/Destroy verb), ownership transfer by by-value call, ownership transfer by return, destructuring into owned fields, `defer` as explicit scheduled cleanup, and the forbidden cases (bare non-`Copy` statement, `_` over non-`Copy`, `let _`, non-`Copy` sub-place projection by value).
+This is documentation plus examples and diagnostics, not automatic `Drop`: no hidden cleanup and no hidden control flow.
 31. Define stdlib evidence classes per public API: `proved`, `enforced`, `reported`, `tested_by_oracle`, `assumed`, or `trusted`.
 The evidence class must appear in docs and audit artifacts, not just implementation comments.